Tuberculosis of ankle joint is relatively uncommon. The incidence of ankle tuberculosis is less than 5 percent of all osteoarticular tuberculosis.

 [Read more about Ankle joint anatomy]

-Patient may present with pain and swelling which may be accompanied by limp.
-The onset is insiduous and initially the pain may be ignored or treated by over the counter medication.
+The patient may present with pain and swelling which may be accompanied by limp.
+The onset is insidious and initially the pain may be ignored or treated by over the counter medication.
 The patient may seek consultation as the symptoms advance.

 On examination, there would be swelling in the joint as marked by fullness around the malleoli and tendo-Achilles insertion.

-In cases of long standing with gross destruction of bones and ligaments the ankle joint may show pathological anterior dislocation.
+In cases of long-standing with the gross destruction of bones and ligaments the ankle joint may show pathological anterior dislocation.

 Imaging in Tuberculosis of Ankle Joint

-If there is a bony focus, it may be visible as radiolucent shadow in juxta-articular region.
+If there is a bony focus, it may be visible as a radiolucent shadow in the juxta-articular region.